getodk/docs/docs/tutorial-community-reporting.rst

 .. seealso::
     If you're not yet confident with building XLSForms, start with :doc:`xlsform-first-form`.

-A problem report form can be very simple!
-All you must capture so that town employees can later find reported problems and address them are a title, a description and a location.
+A problem report form can be very simple.
+All you must capture so that town employees can find and fix reported problems are a title, a description and a location.
 You can build a form to capture that information yourself or `use our example <https://docs.google.com/spreadsheets/d/1zhnRnjD3ZH_OwARAE1hY4__8nFta1LauCPaZbWyI2ag/edit#gid=1068911091>`_.

 .. image:: /img/tutorial-community-reporting/problem-report-simple.*
     :alt: A simple form for reporting a problem.
 It captures the problem's title, description and location.